joinpursuit/AC_4_Web/units/html/lessons/css_selectors.md

 #### Attribute​ ​Selectors

 You​ ​can ​select​ ​elements​ ​based​ ​on​ ​a​ ​given​ ​attribute​ ​with​ ​an​ _attribute​ ​selector​_.​ ​There​ ​is​ ​the standard​  attribute​ ​selector​ ​as​ ​well​ ​as​ ​RegEx-style​ ​attribute​ ​selectors.
 The example below would look for any `a` (link) tags that have a `title` attribute and style the font of that link to be purple.
-Instead of using dots (`.`) or colons (`:`), these selectors use square brakets to find the `[attribute]`.
+Instead of using dots (`.`) or colons (`:`), these selectors use square brackets to find the `[attribute]`.

 ```css
 a[title]​ ​{